 The City prepares its comprehensive financial reports in accordance with generally accepted accounting principles (GAAP).
-However, accounting practices established by the Commonwealth's Department of Revenue, the so-called "budgetary basis" which is a modified accrual method of accounting, is used in the annual general fund budget and property tax certification process.
+However, accounting practices established by the Commonwealth's Department of Revenue, the so-called "budgetary basis" method of accounting, are used in the annual general fund budget and property tax certification process.

 Budgetary basis departs from GAAP in the following ways:

-(a) Real and personal property taxes are recorded as revenue when levied (budgetary), as opposed to when susceptible to accrual (GAAP).

-(b) Encumbrances and continuing appropriations are recorded as the equivalent of expenditures (budgetary), as opposed to a reservation of fund balance (GAAP).

-(c) Certain activities and transactions are presented as components of the general fund (budgetary), rather than as separate funds (GAAP).

-(d) Prior years' deficits and utilized available funds from prior years' surpluses are recorded as expenditure and revenue items (budgetary), but have no effect on GAAP expenditures and revenues.
+- (a) Real and personal property taxes are recorded as revenue when levied (budgetary), as opposed to when susceptible to accrual (GAAP). - (b) Encumbrances and continuing appropriations are recorded as the equivalent of expenditures (budgetary), as opposed to a reservation of fund balance (GAAP). - (c) Certain activities and transactions are presented as components of the general fund (budgetary), rather than as separate funds (GAAP). - (d) Prior years' deficits and utilized available funds from prior years' surpluses are recorded as expenditure and revenue items (budgetary), but have no effect on GAAP expenditures and revenues.

 In addition, there are certain differences in classifications between revenues, expenditures and transfers.
-The reconciliation in Table 3 summarizes the differences between budgetary and GAAP basis accounting principles for the year ended June 30, 2018.
+The reconciliation in Table 3 summarizes the differences between budgetary and GAAP basis accounting principles for the year ended June 30, 2016.

-Table 4 shows a Statement of Revenues & Expenses and Changes in Fund Balance for FY17 & FY18 (actual) - FY19 (budgeted).
+Table 4 shows a Statement of Revenues & Expenses and Changes in Fund Balance for FY15 & FY16 (actual) - FY17 (budgeted).

-Financial statements for the fiscal year ended June 30, 2019 are expected to be available in late fall.
+Financial statements for the fiscal year ended June 30, 2017 are expected to be available in late fall.